Margaret Kennedy-Dygas, Dean

 Ohio University students requesting transfer to degree programs in the College of Fine Arts also are required to meet the above criteria and should consult the appropriate school before applying for transfer.

 Scholarships and Awards

 A limited number of scholarships and awards of varying amounts are available to students with majors in the College of Fine Arts.
 Some awards are renewable; others are granted on a one-time basis, renewable at the discretion of the school involved.
 Awards are based primarily on talent demonstrated through audition, interview, and/or portfolio submission.
+In each case, academic performance is considered important.
 Contact the appropriate school to arrange an audition or portfolio submission for talent-based awards.

-Offerings include programs in the United States along with the extensive array of study abroad programs, providing students with a greater variety of opportunities to have unique academic experiences.
+Ohio University provides a wide range of opportunities to earn college credit through education abroad programs.
 The College of Fine Arts sponsors a number of these programs with a focus on the arts.
 Information regarding a specific program can be obtained from the sponsoring school at http://www.ohio.edu/finearts/students/education-abroad.cfm.